aggelikigkavardina/info-retrieval-24-4042-4084/README.md

 1. Data Collection

 The DataCollector class is responsible for reading data from a CSV file, processing it, and saving it to a text file.
 The data is also stored in a HashSet of Record objects for further use.
+We used the dataset from this website: https://www.kaggle.com/datasets/rowhitswami/nips-papers-1987-2019-updated/data?select=papers.csv

 CSV Input: /your/path/to/file.csv (Linux)